Note: if you are looking for specific guidance on how PIP applies to mental illness, I’d recommend PIP and Mental Health Guidance

 It’s the duty of the healthcare system to ensure those suffering from common mental health problems (and indeed all mental illness) have the help they need in order to give them the best possible chance of recovery and/or management.
 While treatment is ongoing or if the healthcare system fails them, social security should step in, in the way it should for a physical condition which the health service fails to treat.
 Of course, the mind being the astonishingly complex thing it is, general rules can be risky.
 Some people won’t respond to treatment (my experience with my own brain chemistry’s sick sense of humour when it comes to pain signals makes it easy to see this, even if I haven’t experienced it in a mental health context) and the results could include chronic mental ill health and/or a broadening of symptoms or even new additional conditions.
 This isn’t the fault of the mentally ill individual but if compassion is lacking in the discussion over psychotic disorders, it seems to be utterly absent in relation to common mental health problems.
 Most people accept that they can’t begin to understand what it’s like to be inside the mind of a paranoid schizophrenic but they’ll take a far more cavalier attitude to conditions like depression.
 They think, for example, they know what it means to be depressed.
 The word is bandied about by people who’re just having a bad week.

 Subjective conditions make easy targets because people can convince themselves that they do know what it’s like and they can choose not to believe what they are hearing about the subjective condition.
 Nobody other than the people with the subjective condition can really grasp what it’s like and even people with the same condition will experience it differently.
 That’s why it’s so easy for the Government and media to claim that certain conditions are particularly open to abuse.
 I don’t suffer from mental illness.
 I don’t understand what it’s like to be depressed, have an anxiety disorder or any other form of mental illness but I do have a subjective condition so this is a question I’ve thought about a lot in the context of my condition.
 That’s my starting point for considering the failure in empathy towards people with mental ill health, I suppose.
 Lack of empathy shouldn’t be the automatic response to health problems we haven’t experienced but it does seem to be widespread.
 By way of example, people may lack empathy for others whose depression is triggered by a specific personal crisis like bereavement, divorce or the loss of their job whereas ex-servicemen suffering from mental illness are a rarity in the discussion of mental health because other people tend to be more sympathetic to them.
 They see an “objectively reasonable” cause to trigger the mental illness.
 As a society, we need to move past that approach.
 There’s no point asking ourselves how we would respond in someone else’s shoes.
 We’re likely to kid ourselves into believing both that we’re “stronger” than that other person and that too many people don’t just “get on with things”.
 As a nation, this is signalled by our love of the stiff upper lip, Blitz spirit: keep calm and fucking well carry on.
 Our image of ourselves as a society is predicated on the (probably unhealthy) rule that we shouldn’t wear our hearts on our sleeves and should muddle along (“oh.
 Y’know.
 Mustn’t grumble”).
-Unfortunately, this approach completely ignores the illness element of mental health.
+Unfortunately, this approach completely ignores the illness element of mental illness.
 The whole point is that people suffering from mental ill health experience life differently to the “normal” people who judge them so harshly.

 By failing to understand this society opens the doors to the Government and the Tabloids.
 We enable them to spread stories smearing people with mental health problems.
 Only those with the most severe and chronic conditions are entitled to DLA under the present system.
 We ought to have the decency to admit that those people go through enough as it is, without putting them through the trauma of a WCA, not because their own condition has changed but because the Government wants to tinker with entitlement criteria until it succeeds in moving as many people as it can off disability benefits.
 Mental health charities have expressed serious reservations about the draft PIP descriptors, with MIND saying the DWP